Nechama-Lubling/WebAPI/README.md

 Update-Database

 ```
-3.Insert data into database: from dataQuery file in project.
+3.Insert data into database: from dataQuery file in the project.
 ```
 insert...